Fix the 500 internal server error in WordPress

 Trust me!
 After Reading this Article, when you go to solve this out then keep a Stopwatch with You. :p

 What is 500 Internal Server Error?

 Basically, the error caused by some operation that went wrong on the website’s end.
-In WordPress’ case, this can mean that a script that’s part of a theme or a plugin did something it shouldn’t have done, and now your server has crashed.
+In WordPress’s case, this can mean that a script that’s part of a theme or a plugin did something it shouldn’t have done, and now your server has crashed.

-What causes 500 Internal Server Error?
+What causes the 500 Internal Server Error in WordPress?

 Internal server error in WordPress is often caused by plugin or theme functions.
 Other possible causes of internal server error in WordPress that we know of are: corrupted .htaccess file and PHP memory limit.